charlesmorgenstern/gponlyintegration3d/README.md

 runvolumec2v1(n,h,r) runs all steps to approximate the volume of the cube using getarclengthsc2v1(sys). n is number of paths. h is step size for RK4. r is radius of starting circle.

 errortablevolumec2v1(nruns) runs several cases of different numbers of gradient paths, calculates the approximate volume and relative error, produces a table of the results.
 Uses getarclengthsc2v1(sys).
 Cases start with 100 gradient paths and increase by 100 paths each time.
+Uses step size h=.005 for integration and path generation.
+Starting sphere has radius r=.1.

 pathcurv(r,h) calculates the curvature of the gradient path at point r using step size h for the FDM.